vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 }
 ```

 The match operator `OR` means that we are matching documents that contain any of the query terms either in the title or in the body.
-The only different is the inclusion of the `[{"grammar": "any"}]` in the [YQL](https://docs.vespa.ai/documentation/query-language.html) expression.
+The only difference is the inclusion of the `[{"grammar": "any"}]` in the [YQL](https://docs.vespa.ai/documentation/query-language.html) expression:

 ```
 {